vlayer-xyz/vlayer/book/src/appendix/security.md

 vlayer provides base classes from which the developer derives their own smart contracts.

-On testnet, contracts support [fake proofs](../getting-started/dev-and-production.md#fake-mode) for faster development and testing.
+> Note: On testnet, contracts support [fake proofs](../getting-started/dev-and-production.md#fake-mode) for faster development and testing.
+>

-On mainnet, only [real Groth16 proofs](../getting-started/dev-and-production.md#groth16-mode) are valid.
+> On mainnet, only [real Groth16 proofs](../getting-started/dev-and-production.md#groth16-mode) are valid.

 ### Mainnet Addresses